Cognitive, Learning and Behavioural Assessments

 What is a Behavioural Assessment?

 The National Health Co-op’s mission is to improve access to affordable healthcare.
-Consistent with that objective, the NHC provides Behavioural Assessments for children and adolescents.
+Consistent with that objective, the NHC provides Cognitive, Learning and Behavioural Assessments for children and adolescents.

 - IQ, giftedness, and/or intellectual disability;